godarklight/concorde/Models/ReadmeModel.txt

 and download links" (24 october 2003 6:23 pm).

-Updates (-) and additions (+) to the original model                         Author    Version
+Updates (-) and additions (+) to the original model                       Credit      Version
 ---------------------------------------------------------------------------------------------
 + tail door closed.
 1.1
 + cockpit.
 1.2
 - visibility of visor and nose from cockpit.
 2.0
 - split of nozzles (reverser).
 2.1
-- alignment of main gear internal doors with their well.                                 ?
+- alignment of main gear internal doors with their well.
 - split of main gear wheels (spin).
 2.2
 - alignment to the nose tip, instead of the tail tip (VRP).
 2.3
 - split of main gear pistons (bogie compression and torsion).
 2.3